Featuring an audience that is growing by leaps and bounds.

 We had a bank crisis and they got bailed out.

-Establishment took care of itself, so they keep their second and third homes out in the Hamptons, wherever they have them.
+So they keep their second and third homes out in the Hamptons or wherever they have them.

 And this is what the Bernie supporters instinctively know.

-And all his supporters hear is that, and then they hear that he doesn't even know how he's gonna do it.
+And then they hear that he doesn't even know how he's going to do it.

-He's gonna leave it up to them.
+He's going to leave it up to them.

-And what Bernie knows as a cliche liberal, too big to fail, that equals bad.
+And what Bernie knows as a cliché liberal, too big to fail, that equals bad.

-As is the case with most liberals when you get right down to it.
+The depth of Bernie Sanders is probably not even a half inch, as is the case with most liberals when you get right down to it.

 So given that, let us move on.

-This is Gloria Borger on CNN last night, election coverage, Anderson Cooper.
+This is Gloria Borger on CNN.

-Do you think that any of this is doing damage to Hillary?
+Last night, election coverage, Anderson Cooper, do you think that any of this is doing damage to Hillary?

 I think that Bernie Sanders has gotten under Hillary Clinton's skin a bit.

-Um, but I believe that Hillary Clinton is a better candidate because of Bernie Sanders.
+But I believe that Hillary Clinton is a better candidate because of Bernie Sanders.

 Why is that even necessary?